cdaller/multi_anonymizer/readme.md

 The "MARS_Connection=YES" is necessary to prevent some strange SQLAlchemy cursor problems on MSSql!

-Please note that bash requires double quotes to expand the environment variable, but JSON also requires double quotes, so all double quotes need to be escaped in this example
+Please note that bash requires double quotes to expand the environment variable, but JSON also requires double quotes, so all double quotes need to be escaped in this example.

 ## Encoding